Articles in Famous Felines are written by

 He was about a year old and, following a ballot among staff, was named after Sir Humphrey Appleby in the very popular BBC television comedy show Yes, Minister, and given the official title of Mouser to the Cabinet Office; his food was paid for by the departmental budget.
 The cost of £100 a year was said to appeal to Mrs Thatcher because it was much cheaper than hiring a pest-control contractor (the previous one charged £4,000 a year and was said never to have caught a mouse!).

 Humphrey's eight years in the corridors of power saw him mingling with the great and the good (and others), which he did with aplomb and the natural dignity of his kind; he was described as a laid-back and relaxed cat, which was probably just as well.
-He paid scant attention to politicians, heads of state or even royalty, and seemed quite unfazed by photocalls.
-There's a book containing various photographs of Humphrey going about his duties (A Day in the Life of Humphrey, as told by David Brawn, published by HarperCollins in 1995).
+He seemed quite unfazed by photocalls, and paid scant attention to politicians, heads of state or even royalty — it's reported that King Hussein of Jordan was once kept waiting while a police officer removed Humphrey from the welcoming red carpet.
 He wandered freely between No. 10 and No. 11, the residence of the Chancellor of the Exchequer, and the adjacent Cabinet Office.

-[ Note: some years later it was revealed that Daily Telegraph political editor, George Jones, fabricated the whole story about Humphrey and the robins; the cat was never under suspicion.
+[ Note: some years later it was revealed that Daily Telegraph political editor, George Jones, fabricated the whole story about Humphrey and the robins, and the cat was never under suspicion.
 Mr Major had taken George to see some baby robins, but when they got to the nest the birds were dead and seemed to have been abandoned by their parents.
-It's possible that Mr Major himself was responsible, by disturbing the parent birds.
+It's possible Mr Major himself was inadvertently responsible, by disturbing the parent birds.
 Humphrey was exonerated. ]

-Humphrey with John and Norma Major Humphrey the Downing Street cat in 1995 In 1995 the cat had his greatest adventure when he disappeared, and it was assumed that he had died ('possibly from eating too many Civil Service biscuits', as one commentator wryly put it).
+Humphrey with John and Norma Major Humphrey the Downing Street cat in 1995 In 1995 the cat had his greatest adventure when he disappeared, and it was assumed that he'd died ('possibly from eating too many Civil Service biscuits', as one commentator wryly put it).
 But in fact he'd wandered about a mile away to the Royal Army Medical College, then at Millbank, where he was presumed to be a stray, taken in and given food and shelter.
-Some three months later The Times reported that he was probably dead and published an obituary picture — whereupon the medics realised that their 'stray', known as 'PC' ('Patrol Cat'), was actually Humphrey! (right) He was duly returned, with international press coverage and a congratulatory message from America's 'First Cat', Socks Clinton, and resumed his post as First Mouser.
+Some three months later The Times reported that he was probably dead and published an obituary picture — whereupon the medics realised that their 'stray', known as 'PC' ('Patrol Cat'), was actually Humphrey! (right) Someone working at the College at the time recalled later that phone calls were made, a hunt ensued for the cat who was found sleeping in the soldiers' quarters, and soon afterwards Downing Street staff arrived to collect him by car.
+There was international press coverage and a congratulatory message was received from America's 'First Cat', Socks Clinton.
+Humphrey resumed his post as First Mouser.

-Humphrey poses for portrait It perhaps isn't so widely known that Humphrey had another adventure away from home when he was 'cat-napped' by a German travel agent, Hanni Velden, who in 1997 found him wandering around St James's Park.
+Humphrey poses for portrait It perhaps isn't so widely known that Humphrey had another adventure away from home when he was 'cat-napped' by a German travel agent, Hanni Velden, who in 1997 found him wandering around St James's Park, something he did quite often.
 She thought he was a stray and took him home to her apartment in a seventh-floor tower block in Lambeth.
 But when she took him to the vet for a check-up he was recognised by a member of the public, and when the Cabinet Office was phoned they confirmed that he'd been missing — so Hanni had to return her 'stray'.
 And he appeared on the 1996 and 1997 Cabinet Office Christmas cards!

 Press demanded to know if Humphrey was still alive